wavefrontHQ/docs/pages/doc/wavefront_api.md

 **Note:** The Wavefront REST API is not the same as the `/api` endpoint that you specify for the Wavefront proxy.

-### API Documentation
+## API Documentation (Wavefront Instance)

-The REST API is publicly documented in the Swagger-generated API documentation.

-**Note:** In our blog post [Did You Know that Our API Docs Are Alive](https://www.wavefront.com/wavefront-rest-api/) we explain how you can experiment with our API directly from the documentation.
+Each Wavefront instance includes Swagger-generated documentation for the REST API.
+In our blog post [Did You Know that Our API Docs Are Alive](https://www.wavefront.com/wavefront-rest-api/) we explain how you can experiment with our API directly from this in-product documentation.

-To access the REST API documentation:
+To access the REST API documentation :

 1. Log in to your Wavefront instance.
 2. Display the doc from the UI or using a URL: